DeekCS/giphyimgs/README.md

 # Giphy Images App

 Giphy Images is a React Native app that allows users to browse, search, and view GIFs from the Giphy API.
-It includes Firebase authentication and shared element transitions for a smooth user experience.
+Users can view trending GIFs, search for GIFs by keyword, and save their favorite GIFs to view later.

 ## Features